mingliangfeng/pwc-flickr/README.md

 ## TODOs
 1. <del>Change to async photo searching as the current one seems time consuming;</del>
 2. <del>Add integration test by using capybara;</del>
+3. refactor paginate.js.cjsx and fix bug when search term doesn't match anything (returns pagination with values 1,0)
+4. can not bookmark a searched url
+5. more feature specs (test pagination, clicking on photo)
+6. Photo.search refactor to be more ruby-ish
-3. Enhance searching by adding **tag** search;
+7. Enhance searching by adding **tag** search;
-4. Display more inforation for photo like description, tags, etc.
+8. Display more inforation for photo like description, tags, etc.